laninsky/Phase_hybrid_from_UCES/README.md

 ![hybrid_identification_pipeline](https://cloud.githubusercontent.com/assets/8808649/8860428/4e512bf6-3149-11e5-9ee4-7ea321904d3b.png)

 #Suggested citation
-This code was first published in: TBD
+This code was first published in:

+Alexander, A.M., Su, Y.C., Oliveros, C.H., Olson, K.V., Travers, S.L. and Brown, R.M., 2016.
+Genomic data reveals potential for hybridization, introgression, and incomplete lineage sorting to confound phylogenetic relationships in an adaptive radiation of narrow‐mouth frogs.
+Evolution.

 If you could cite the pub, and the progam as below, that would be lovely: